Survey: Athletic directors bracing for financial crisis - WHIZ News

-According to a survey conducted by LEAD1, an association of athletic directors from 130 major college football schools, 63% expect a worst-case scenario in which their revenues by at least 20% during the 2020-21 school year.
-Even an abbreviated football season could cause schools to lose that much, according to the data released Thursday.
+According to a survey released Thursday by LEAD1, an association of athletic directors from 130 major college football schools, 63% forecast a worst-case scenario in which their revenues decrease by at least 20% during the 2020-21 school year.
+Even an abbreviated football season could cause schools to lose that much.

-LEAD1 and TeamWorks, a company that created an app designed to help keep teams and athletic departments connected, released the survey of more than 100 ADs from schools in Division I’s Football Bowl Subdivision.
-“The State of Athletics in the Face of the Coronavirus” provides a sobering glimpse of the top concerns for the biggest athletic departments in the country.
+LEAD1 and Teamworks, a company that created an app designed to help keep teams and athletic departments connected, conducted the survey of more than 100 ADs from schools in Division I’s Football Bowl Subdivision.
+“The State of Athletics in the Face of the Coronavirus” provides a sobering glimpse of the top concerns for the wealthiest athletic departments in the country.

 The NCAA canceled winter and spring sports on March 12, separating thousands of college athletes from teammates and coaches and leaving them unable to practice and compete.